Germany 'shocks' allies by withholding Ukraine tanks

 "Ukrainian blood is shed for real.
 This is the price of hesitation over Leopard deliveries.
 We need action, now," he said.

-Polish defence Minister Mariusz Blaszczak said he was "convinced" allies would send tanks in a coalition of the willing sooner or later no matter what Germany wanted.
+Polish defence minister Mariusz Blaszczak said he was "convinced" allies would send tanks in a coalition of the willing sooner or later no matter what Germany wanted.

 Commenting on the situation, Tobias Ellwood, a British MP on the parliament's defence committee, said: "I actually find it baffling myself in this day and age that we can watch an entire country, a European democracy, be attacked day in and day out.
 Yet with the immense superior firepower at our disposal, we're still not willing to give Ukraine the kit, the hardware that it needs."